-Once I understood the power of what I was learning, I really started to love doing deals, building relationships and looking after my Clients by making a positive difference in their lives and businesses.
+Going on Client visits, I understood the power of what I was learning, I really started to love doing deals, building relationships and looking after my Clients by making a positive difference in their lives and businesses.

 I followed this career and allowed it to become my focus, putting my Engineering training to one side, and I tried my hand at Account Management and Business Development in different Industries.